 OK, here’s the deal.
 Off grid living is illegal.
 Sometimes.
 Sort of.
 Let’s start off by clearing up some misconceptions.

-In it’s most simplistic definition, being “off grid” is being disconnected from the public power grid.
-Off grid living by itself is not technically illegal.
+In its most simplistic definition, “off grid” living is being disconnected from the public power grid.
+Off grid living, by itself, is not technically illegal.
 Producing your own power is off grid living and perfectly legal.
 Growing your own food is living off the grid, and legal.
 Building your own home in the country while not being connected to the power grid is off grid.
 So is raising livestock, building a greenhouse, planting your garden, etc. All legal.

 The problem arises when overly restrictive city and county ordinances and zoning restrictions put a crimp on the off grid lifestyle and make it illegal to do certain things on or with your property.
 That’s when it becomes illegal to live off grid.

-List of Zoning Restrictions & City/County Ordinances Which Prohibit or Severely Limit Off Grid Living or Make it Illegal
+Zoning Restrictions & City/County Ordinances Which Prohibit or Severely Limit Off Grid Living or Make it Illegal:

-You must get a permit to camp on your own land if it’s more than two weeks in duration.
-If they will not issue a permit, then you can’t camp on your land, and subsequently you cannot build your cabin…unless you have another place to stay while you’re building, and that defeats the purpose of having your own land to begin with.
+You must get a permit to camp on your own land if you’ll be camping more than two weeks in duration.
+If they will not issue a permit, then you can’t camp on your land, and subsequently you cannot build your cabin…unless you have another place to stay while you’re building.
+And that defeats the purpose of having your own land to begin with.
 Not to mention it increases the costs exponentially.

 Most counties require a home size between 500-1000 square feet (minimum).
 This means that if you want a 200-400 square foot cabin on your land, it’s probably going to be illegal to build it because the city/county will not issue a building permit.

 There is a way to build smaller than the minimum square footage, and that’s by getting what’s called a variance.
-Which is relatively difficult to get approved.
-This means that a tiny house, tiny cabin, or small home will be illegal to build.
+A variance is relatively difficult to get approved, which means that a tiny house, tiny cabin, or small home will be illegal to build.

-Minimum Lot Size – Usually within city limits the lot sizes are small (sometimes as small as 5000 sq ft., and placed closer together.
+Within city limits the lot sizes are usually small (sometimes as small as 5000 square feet) and placed close together.
 But once you move out further from the city/town center into rural areas, the minimum lot sizes become much larger and the county will not allow you to parcel out your land less than a certain size in acres.

 Most minimum lot sizes are around 5-10 acres.
 Their reasoning behind this is county planning and population density ‘requirements’ set forth by the county in rural areas.
 This is severely limiting if you wanted to parcel out your land for business or to sell it off.

 In some rural areas minimum lot sizes are as large as 20-40 acres.
-Sometimes you might be able to get a variance and get approved by the county for parceling out your land in smaller lots, but usually it then becomes what they define as a “subdivision” and you must install roads, water management systems (ditches), and submit a plan for your subdivision and where all the “lots” are located.
+Sometimes you might be able to get a variance and get approved by the county for parceling out your land in smaller lots, but then it usually becomes what they define as a “subdivision”.
+At that point, you must install roads, water management systems (ditches), and submit a plan for your subdivision and where all the “lots” are located.

 Each lot is then registered with the city, and an address given.
 You must also go to the county office and get your subdivision approved and voted on by the committee and your neighbors.
 Yes.
 Your neighbors have a say about your property and what you are allowed to do with it.